 Take them out the packet :

 You’d be surprised how many events and parties I’ve been to where the consultant keeps all her kit in mint condition.
-Customers want to see, smell and touch your products therefore have a stash opened.
+Customers want to see, smell and touch your products, therefore, have a stash opened.
 Selling paper chain kits?
-Have a length made up so the customer can visual this in their home or their children creating it.
+Have a length made up so the customer can visualise this in their home or their children creating it.
 Open windows on an advent calendar, have wine samples, melting wax on a Winter themed warmer at the ready.
 Whatever your genre give your customer the option to experience the product in full not just wrapped in plastic.

 Sell a lifestyle.
 A potential customer might not realise they are in the market for wine, but they are organising cheese and nibbles for friends enabling you to perfectly sell your product to them for a specific occasion.
 Listen to your customers.
 Offer them a personal shopping service by recommending suitable products in your range.
 Add a little bit of background to how it would benefit the recipient or how you use / would use it.